austinyearlykim/wolf/README.md

 This command runs tests before starting the bot.
 It then kicks off a recursive loop of functions that keep track of best BUY/SELL prices updated by the second and executes trades that are favored for you.

 ##### `Ctrl + C`
-Pressing these two keys will terminate W.O.L.F.
-Pay particular attention to where in the function loop W.O.L.F was terminated.
-You may need to login to https://www.binance.com/userCenter/openOrders.html to close any open orders that W.O.L.F is no longer watching for you.
+Pressing these two keys will terminate W.O.L.F and cancel any open orders that W.O.L.F created.
+It will not cancel any open orders you might already have.

 ### Logs
 ##### `Purchasing... `